valentinilk/compose-shimmer/README.md

 <img src="https://user-images.githubusercontent.com/1201850/131474721-29a57e04-139c-44b6-8721-5fb674706dc8.gif" width="250" >

-Due to the differences in sizes, all three shimmers have a different velocitiy, which doesn't look as calm as it should be.
-Even having in fact three different and independent shimmerings doesn't look as clean as it could.
+Due to the differences in sizes, all three shimmers have a different velocitiy, which doesn't look as calm as it should.
+It would be way cleaner if it was only a single animation traversing over the views we want to be shimmering.

 That's why the library offers different options for the effect's boundaries: